Patrik Eliáš: Injuries, illness, and captaincy (2003–2008)

+Setting franchise records (2008–2012)

+On 17 March 2009, Eliáš became the Devils' all-time leading point scorer by recording his 702nd NHL regular season point, an assist on Brian Gionta's shorthanded goal.
+However, as teammate Martin Brodeur also set his own record that night with his 551st win, Eliáš gave the game puck to him instead.
+Eliáš was the winner of the 2009 Golden Hockey Stick as the best Czech hockey player, ending Jaromír Jágr's four-year streak.

+While Eliáš missed the first 13 games of the 2009–10 season with a groin injury, he scored three goals and seven assists over his first 10 games back.
+He scored his 300th career goal on 12 December 2009, against the Philadelphia Flyers.

-Despite a weak first half by the Devils during the 2010–11 season, Eliáš was selected to be the Devils sole representative at the 2011 NHL All-Star Game in Raleigh, North Carolina.
-This was his third All-Star appearance and he was eventually selected by Team Staal in the first-ever NHL All-Star "fantasy draft".
-On 19 February 2011, Eliáš recorded the 800th NHL point of his career with his third assist of the game against the Carolina Hurricanes.
-At the conclusion of the season, on 1 April, Eliáš scored his eighth career hat trick, coming against the Philadelphia Flyers.
+Eliáš was selected to be the Devils' sole representative at the 2011 NHL All-Star Game in Raleigh, North Carolina.
+This was his third All-Star appearance, and he was eventually selected by Team Staal in the first-ever NHL All-Star "fantasy draft".
+On 19 February 2011, Eliáš recorded the 800th NHL point by tallying three assists in a 4–1 win over the Carolina Hurricanes.
+On 1 April 2011, Eliáš scored his eighth career hat trick in a win over the Philadelphia Flyers.

-In the following 2011–12 season, Eliáš scored two goals (347, 348) against the Montreal Canadiens on 17 December 2011 to tie (then surpass) John MacLean as the Devils' leading goalscorer.
+On 17 December 2011, Eliáš scored his 347th and 348th career goals to surpass John MacLean as the Devils' all-time leading goalscorer.
 Eliáš played his 1,000th career NHL game on 6 January 2012, against the Florida Panthers.
 In the game, he scored a goal and recorded two assists in a 5–2 victory.
+On 3 February 2012, Eliáš was fined $2,500 by the NHL's Department of Player Safety for his hit on Michael Blunden during a game against the Montreal Canadiens.

+Later years and retirement (2012–2017)

-On 27 January 2013, against the Montreal Canadiens, Eliáš recorded his 900th career NHL point with one goal and two assists.
-On 6 January 2015, in a 4–1 victory against the Buffalo Sabres, he became the 82nd player in NHL history to reach 1,000 career points; he recorded one goal and two assists in the game.
-One month later, on 6 February in the Devils' 4–1 home win over the Toronto Maple Leafs, Eliáš scored his 400th NHL goal, becoming the 91st player in NHL history to do so.
+On 27 January 2013, Eliáš recorded his 900th career NHL point with one goal and two assists against the Montreal Canadiens.
+On 4 July 2013, Eliáš signed a three-year $16.5 million contract to remain with the Devils.

+Eliáš set numerous personal and franchise records through the second half of the 2015–16 season.
+On 6 January 2015, Eliáš recorded one goal and two assists to become the 82nd player in NHL history to reach 1,000 career points.
+On 6 February, he became the 91st player in NHL history to record 400 career goals.
+His milestone goal also helped lift the Devils to a 4–1 win over the Toronto Maple Leafs.

 On 31 March 2017, Eliáš announced his retirement from professional ice hockey.

 On 3 August 2017, the Devils announced that his no. 26 would be retired on 24 February 2018, prior to a game against the New York Islanders, the team against whom Eliáš played the most games in his career (91) and scored the most points against (86) over his career.
 Eliáš became the first forward to have his number retired by the Devils and the fifth Devil overall.